eskenascoin/eskenas/README.md

 #For qt GUI binaries
 ./zcutil/build-qt-win.sh -j8
 ```
-**Pirate is experimental and a work-in-progress.** Use at your own risk.
+**Eskenas is experimental and a work-in-progress.** Use at your own risk.

-To run the Pirate GUI wallet:
+To run the Eskenas GUI wallet:

 **Linux**
-`pirate-qt-linux`
+`eskenas-qt-linux`

 **OSX**
-`pirate-qt-mac`
+`eskenas-qt-mac`

 **Windows**
-`pirate-qt-win.exe`
+`eskenas-qt-win.exe`

-To run the daemon for Pirate Chain:
+To run the daemon for Eskenas Chain:
 `pirated`
-both pirated and pirate-cli are located in the src directory after successfully building
+both pirated and eskenas-cli are located in the src directory after successfully building

-To reset the Pirate Chain blockchain change into the *~/.komodo/PIRATE* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log` and restart daemon
+To reset the Eskenas Chain blockchain change into the *~/.komodo/PIRATE* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log` and restart daemon

 To initiate a bootstrap download on the GUI wallet add bootstrap=1 to the PIRATE.conf file.

-**Pirate is based on Komodo which is unfinished and highly experimental.** Use at your own risk.
+**Eskenas is based on Komodo which is unfinished and highly experimental.** Use at your own risk.

 License
 -------